MicrosoftDocs/WSL/WSL/user-support.md

 ## Resetting your Linux password

-If you have access to your Linux user account and know your current password, change it using Linux password reset tools that distribution -- most likely `passwd`.
+If you have access to your Linux user account and know your current password, change it using Linux password reset tools of that distribution -- most likely `passwd`.

 If that's not an option, depending on the distribution, you may be able to reset your password by resetting the default user.